 Starting a fitness journey can be tough.
-It can also be defeating, frustrating, frightening… and a whole list of other words that I probably shouldn’t write here on this blog.
+It can also feel defeating, frustrating, frightening… and a whole slew of other emotions.

 Take notice of your surroundings- Is the price of membership affordable?
 Are the locker rooms clean and inviting?
 Are the staff members friendly?
 What about the class schedule- are there classes listed that spark your interest?